 2. Hold handles at your side.
 Press the heel of the bent leg into the floor to raise your hips off the ground.
 Lower hips back down to the ground and repeat.

 7. Donkey Kick

 1. Hold the handles and place your elbows and knees on the ground.
 Keep your back straight.
 Place the band around your feet with the center of the band resting on the right foot.

 2. Holding the band firmly and your abs engaged, extend your right leg straight out behind you.
 Return by drawing your knee forward, but don’t let it touch the ground.
 Repeat.

 8. Pull Through

-1. Set up your band in a low position using a door anchor.
+1. Set up the exercise band in a low position using a door anchor.
 Step over the band with your back to the door and position your feet shoulder-width apart.
 Reach down between your legs to grab the handles.
 Walk away from the anchor point, holding the handles between your legs.

-2. Tighten your abs and hinge over, keeping your knees slight bent.
+2. Tighten your abs and hinge over, keeping your knees slightly bent.
 Push your butt back toward the anchor point as you lean forward and reach your hands with the band back between your legs.
 Squeeze your glutes and push your hips forward to come back up to standing.
 Continue for the prescribed number of repetitions.